frendsick/torth/docs/types.md

 Torth language is statically typed.
 Each value pushed to the stack has a type associated with it.
 Typing tries to ensure that the user only performs operations that are appropriate to the values of specific types.

+## Built-in types

-The language supports the following types:
+The language supports the following built-in types:

 - [BOOL](#bool---boolean)
 - [CHAR](#char---character)